|

 Mechanical Seal:

-shaft an mechanical seal.
-The seal prevents the fluid from spilling out of
+the shaft an mechanical seal.
+The seal prevents the fluid from spilling

-the pump along the shaft.
-It is held mechanically - with the aid of bolts
+out of the pump along the shaft.
+It is held mechanically - with the aid of

-and the friction will generate heat.
-Seals are also cooled with seal water
+tight and the friction will generate heat.
+Seals are also cooled with seal

-(simply, cold water that flows in one side of the seal and out the other (as
+water (simply, cold water that flows in one side of the seal and out the other

-pictured), or sometimes, it flows through the seal and into the pump.
+(as pictured), or sometimes, it flows through the seal and into the

 Pictured above, we show a thermal photo of what a pump seal